-Certified nursing assistants may work in a variety of job settings providing basic patient care such as feeding, dressing and bathing patients, helping with activities of daily life and taking vital signs.
+Certified nursing assistants may work in a variety of job settings providing basic patient care such as feeding, dressing, and bathing patients, helping with activities of daily life, and taking vital signs.
 They may find jobs in government organizations such as the Department of Veteran Affairs and local departments of health, hospitals, nursing care facilities, home health organizations, and retirement and assisted living communities for the elderly.
-According to BLS data, nursing assistants working for government organizations make slightly more ($3,750) than average annually nationwide and than those who work for other types of healthcare organizations such as hospitals; state, local, and private and $5,270 more than median annual pay as an industry.
+According to BLS data, nursing assistants working for government organizations make slightly more ($7,000) than the median annually nationwide and than those who work for other types of healthcare organizations such as hospitals; state, local, and private and $5,560 more than the median annual pay as an industry.

 The median annual wages for nursing assistants in the top industries in which they worked were:

-In general, jobs in larger cities and more populated areas tend to offer higher salaries than smaller towns and rural areas to compensate for higher costs of living.
-However, in some cases if there is a high demand for nurses in a more remote area, salaries will increase to attract new employees.
-Currently, the states with the highest paid nursing assistants are Alaska ($39,830 annual mean salary) and New York ($37,010 annual mean salary).
+In general, jobs in larger cities and more populated areas tend to offer higher salaries than in smaller towns and rural areas to compensate for higher costs of living.
+However, in some cases, if there is a high demand for nurses in a more remote area, salaries will increase to attract new employees.
+Currently, the states with the highest-paid nursing assistants are Alaska ($43,080 annual mean salary) and New York ($40,680 annual mean salary).